 Electrical current in Angola is 220 volts, 50Hz.
-Round pin attachment plugs are in use.
+Round two-pin plugs are in use.

 The official language of Angola is Portuguese.
 Multiple other African languages are spoken including Umbundu and Chokwe.
 Some French and Spanish is also spoken.

 If a service charge is not included in the bill, a tip of 10% is acceptable, though tipping is not officially encouraged in Angola.

 Most foreign governments warn against non-essential travel to Angola due to civil unrest and threats to personal safety of travellers.
 However, visitors careful with personal security and travelling in a group should encounter few problems.
 Travel after dark is not recommended.
 The greatest risk for travellers is crime, particularly in the capital, Luanda, where muggings, car-jackings and armed hold-ups are commonplace.
 Many civilians are armed.
 Those for whom travel outside of Luanda is essential should travel only with sponsors who have made arrangements for safety and security support.
 Particularly dangerous are the north and south Luanda Provinces, where the police and armed forces have been actively expelling illegal immigrants and unlicensed diamond prospectors.
 Cabinda Province is also dangerous; kidnappings and attacks on foreigners have occurred.
 Travellers should be cautious due to the widespread poverty, disease and shattered infrastructure and the vast amount of unexploded ordnance still present throughout the country.
 There have been reports of scams by airport officials in Luanda who try to extort money from visitors without a yellow fever vaccination card.